reifyhealth/specmonstah/README.md

 database, or a class in object-oriented programming.
 It differs in that relations and classes define all the attributes of their instances, whereas ent types don't.
 Ent types define how instances are related to each other.
-For example, the `:todo` ent type wouldn't include a `:description` attribute, but it does specify that a `:todo` instances reference `:todo-list` instances.
+For example, a Todo schema might include a `:description` attribute, but the `:todo` ent type doesn't.
+The `:todo` ent type _does_ specify that a `:todo` instances reference `:todo-list` instances.
 In the next section you'll learn how to define ent types.

 Ent types are represented as nodes in the Specmonstah graph (let's abbreviate that with _SG_).
 Ent types have directed edges to their